ibm-cloud-docs/hp-virtual-servers/troubleshooting.md

 # Solving problems
 {: #troubleshooting}

-If you run into problems while you are using {{site.data.keyword.hpvs}}, you can recover from these problems in many cases by following a few easy steps.
+If you run into problems while you are using {{site.data.keyword.hpvs}}, you can recover from these problems in many cases by following a few steps.
 {:shortdesc}

 ## You cannot see the details of your virtual server instance on its dashboard - or the dashboard seems to display incorrectly